Mario0333/Drugs_Supply_Optimization/README.md

 This dataset is provided for research and educational purposes only.
 It should not be used for any commercial or medical decision-making purposes.

 ## Contact
-For any inquiries or suggestions, please reach out to the dataset creator.
+For any inquiries or suggestions, please reach out to the dataset creator at ammaryasser12603@gmail.com.